sally20921/sally20921.github.io/_posts/2021-08-31-homogeneous.markdown

 > A four-column matrix can only be multiplied with a four-element vector, which is why we often use homogeneous 4D vectors instead of 3D vectors.

 Rotation and scaling transformation matrices only require three columns.
-But, in order to do translation, the matrices need to have at least four columns.
+But, in order to do <span class="rainbow"> translation, the matrices need to have at least four columns </span>.
 This is why transformations are often $4 \times 4$ matices.
 However, a matrix with four columns cannot be multiplied by a 3D vector, due to the rules of matrix multiplication.
 A four-column matrix can only be mulitplied with a four-element vector, which is why we often use homogeneous 4D vectors instead of 3D vectors.

 The 4th dimension $W$ is usually unchanged, when using homogeneous coordinates in matrix transformation. $W$ is set to $1$ when converting 3D coordinates into 4D, and is usually still $1$ after the transformation matrices are applied, at which point it can be converted back into a 3D coordinate by ignoring $W$.
 This is true for all translation, rotation, and scaling transformations, which by far are the most common types of transformations.
 The notable exception is projection matrices, which do affect the $W$ dimension.